Install Plone with Cookieplone#

 Start Plone#

-Plone 6 has two servers: one for the frontend, and one for the backend.
+Plone with Volto for its frontend has two servers: one each for the backend and frontend.
 As such, we need to maintain two active shell sessions, one for each server, to start your Plone site.

 Start Plone backend#